simp/simp-rsync-skeleton/README.md

 ### Notes on Building

+This rpm requires simp-environment-skeleton.
+That contains the selinux contexts for simp, which include the context for the rsync directories.
 To build the RPMs for this repository, you will need to enable the *earliest* EL6 and EL7 repositories for Mock so that it can use an SELinux Development stack that is guaranteed to work.